DanielMendozaC/Police-Arrest-Data-Visualization/README.md

-Police Arrest Data Visualization (2021-2023)
+# Police Arrest Data Visualization

-Project Overview
+## Overview

-This project involves the analysis and visualization of arrest data from Montgomery County, covering the period from 2021 to 2023.
-The dataset includes demographic information about individuals arrested by police officers, such as their race, gender, age, and ethnicity.
-The visualizations are created using Python in Jupyter Notebook.
+This project involves visualizing police arrest data from Montgomery County for the years 2021 to 2023.
+The dataset includes demographic information about individuals who have been arrested, such as race, gender, age, and ethnicity.

-Dataset Description
+## Dataset

 The dataset includes the following columns:

-ID Reference Number: Unique identifier for each arrest Subject's Race: Race of the individual arrested Subject's Gender: Gender of the individual arrested Subject's Age: Age of the individual arrested
-Ethnicity: Ethnicity of the individual arrested District of Occurrence: District where the arrest took place Adjacent to School: Indicator if the arrest occurred near a school (0 = No, 1 = Yes) Assigned Division: Division assigned to the case Assigned Bureau: Bureau assigned to the case
-Event Date/Time: Date and time of the arrest
+- `ID`: Reference Number
+- `Subject's race`
+- `Subject's gender`
+- `Subject's age`
+- `Ethnicity`
+- `District of occurrence`
+- `Adjacent to School`
+- `Assigned Division`
+- `Assigned Bureau`
+- `Event Date/Time`

-Visualizations
+## Visualizations

-Arrests Per Month:
-Analyzes the trend of arrests over time on a monthly basis.
+The project features several visualizations created using Python in Jupyter Notebook:

+1. **Arrests per Month**
+   - A time series plot showing the number of arrests each month.

-Number of Arrests Adjacent to Schools:
+2. **Number of Arrests Adjacent to Schools**
-Shows the number of arrests occurring near schools.
+   - A bar chart illustrating the number of arrests occurring near schools.

-Race and Ethnicity Distribution in Arrests:
+3. **Race and Ethnicity Distribution in Arrests**
-Provides insights into the racial and ethnic distribution of arrests.
+   - A pie chart depicting the distribution of arrests by race and ethnicity.

-Geo Heat Map with Number of Arrests per District:
+4. **Geo Heat Map of Arrests by District**
-Visualizes the number of arrests per district on a geographic heat map.
+   - A geographic heat map displaying the number of arrests per district.